Get started with Amazon DocumentDB

 For information about cluster status values, see Cluster status values in the Monitoring Amazon DocumentDB chapter.

-Connect to your Amazon DocumentDB cluster using the mongo shell that you installed in Step 2.
+Connect to your Amazon DocumentDB cluster using AWS CloudShell.

 -

-On the Amazon DocumentDB management console, under Clusters, locate your cluster.
-Choose the cluster you created by clicking on the cluster identifier.
+On the Amazon DocumentDB management console, under Clusters, locate the cluster you created.
+Choose your cluster by clicking the check box next to it.

 -